what is ceremonial cacao?

 In recent times, as I have found myself more drawn to cacao's Mayan cultural heritage, I now work with ceremonial cacao from two indigenous cacao collectives in Guatemala.

-Here are 3 producers/sources of ceremonial cacao I can highly recommend: Ruk'u'x Ulew and Ka'kaw Chinimital from Guatemala, and Forever Cacao's Peruvian Ashaninka cacao.
-Read on for more info including sourcing...
+Here are 3 indigenous producers/sources of ceremonial cacao I can highly recommend: Ruk'u'x Ulew and Ka'kaw Chinimital from Guatemala, and Forever Cacao's Peruvian Ashaninka cacao.
+Learn more about them here.

 CACAO AS A SUPERFOOD